2021-2022 Innovation Fund Investment Team

 Chris Ferrer WG’22 is an MBA Candidate, Joseph Wharton Fellow, and Toigo Fellow at The Wharton School, focusing on Entrepreneurship & Innovation and Strategic Management.
 Prior to Wharton, he spent the last five years as a product manager in the FinTech space in San Francisco.
 At FutureAdvisor, a robo-investing startup acquired by BlackRock, he led onboarding and monetization.
 Chris has also been a product manager at Guardian Analytics, an AI/Behavioral Analytics startup, and the Mission Asset Fund, a national FinTech non-profit.
 Chris double majored in Philosophy and Literature at Claremont McKenna College, where he was a Dunbar Fellow.
 He also started a dry cell hydrogen generator startup and won second place in the Kravis Concept Plan Competition.
 Chris grew up in Hawaii, is a huge foodie (makes TikTok recipe videos), and is an audiophile.

-Dave Hafford WG’22 is a first year MBA at Wharton.
+Dave Hafford WG’22 is a 2nd year MBA at Wharton.
 Prior to coming to Wharton, Dave worked at Platform Ventures, a seed / Series A venture capital fund investing in consumer and technology companies.
 In addition, Dave was the Chief Financial Officer of Shadowbox, a NY-based boutique fitness studio.
 Prior to that, Dave worked in the investment banking division of Stifel, advising consumer and retail companies on various transactions in the middle market.
 At Stifel, Dave was a member of the active lifestyle group, focusing on branded consumer products.
 Prior to working at Stifel, Dave worked in the life sciences investment banking division of Wedbush Securities.
 Dave holds a Masters of Accounting from the University of Michigan, and a Bachelors of Business Administration from Cal Poly San Luis Obispo.

 Matias Porras Paniagua GR’23 graduated from MIT with a degree in chemical-biological engineering.
 Afterward, Matias was an analyst in Genentech’s operations rotational leadership development program (ORDP) where he obtained experience in large scale manufacturing, R&D and forecasting.
 Throughout his time at Genentech, Matias pursued a master’s degree in Management Science & Engineering at Stanford.
 Matias is currently a third-year Ph.D. candidate in the department of Bioengineering and is interested in developing novel cellular therapies for the treatment of neurodegenerative diseases.
 In addition to his lab endeavors, Matias is also a Pear VC student fellow, the VP of finance at PennHealthX, one of the VPs of education for the Wharton PE/VC club, a team member in Venture Foragers, and a 2019-2020 PWIF Lead Investor.